rwinch/spring-framework-wiki/Migration-from-Subversion.md

 1. `git push --all github-mirror`
 1. `git push --tags github-mirror`

-## Keeping the spring-framework Github repo up to date with Subversion
+## Keeping the spring-framework Github mirror up to date with canonical Subversion repo

 So long as https://src.springframework.org/svn/spring-framework remains the canonical repository for Spring development, this Git repository may be kept up to date with the following: